GudepuSravani/Python-Notes/README.md

 GIL = Global Interpreter Lock
 It allows only one thread to execute at a time in CPython.

- > it will be used in artificial intelligences and maxhine learning. hello world. reference
+ > it will be used in artificial intelligences and maChine learning.
-> ion digitals
->